Atik1000/Machine-Learning-with-Python-Zero-to-GBMs/README.md

 # what is machine -learning-mean
 As a human wha we will do something understand --

-1)Collect Data
+1) Collect Data
-2)Understanding data and make mathematical formulas 3)predict future
+2) Understanding data and make mathematical formulas
+3) predict future

 so if we will train a machine then it will work as a human that is called machine -learning.